Extinction Cycle

 Operation Liberty and New York

 Operation Liberty and New York is the arc where the military's effort to retake a city becomes a lesson in how much the enemy has changed.
-New York is.
+New York is not only a battlefield.
+It is a city of tunnels, rooftops, trapped civilians, military bait, hidden lairs, and survivors who have been living inside the nightmare long before Team Ghost arrives.

-Open Operation Liberty and New York in the interactive wiki
+Open the interactive Operation Liberty and New York view

 Overview